 Stop a Payment in Payment Assistant

 If you’ve processed a payment using Payment Assistant but need to stop it — for example, if a check was lost in the mail, you can request a stop payment.
-A stop payment refunds the original payment and doesn't reissue it.
-To reissue a payment, contact the Financial Edge NXT team within Blackbaud Customer Support.
+When you request a stop payment, you can choose to refund the original payment or reissue it to the vendor.
+If you select reissue, the payment is reprocessed to the same vendor.

 Note: Stop payments can only be initiated for open payments.
 If the vendor has already cleared the funds, the stop payment can’t be processed.
 In that case, contact the vendor directly to resolve the issue.